 Create Jobs for USA ran through December 2014.
 In three years, it raised more than $15.2 million in donations, which participating CDFIs turned into $105 million in financing for businesses to create or retain more than 5,000 jobs.

-OFN has gathered lessons learned from the initiative to share in a three-part series of reports that reflects on Create Jobs for USA and offers insights that CDFIs can use in their own job reporting efforts.
+OFN has gathered lessons learned from the initiative to share in a series of reports that reflects on Create Jobs for USA and offers insights that CDFIs can use in their own job reporting efforts.
 Read the first two reports now.

 How it Started